-We are providing this proxy statement (the "Proxy Statement") to you on the Internet, or upon your request, have delivered a printed version of this Proxy Statement to you by mailing in connection with the solicitation by the Board of Directors of MGP Ingredients, Inc. (the "Company") of proxies to be voted at our Annual Meeting of its stockholders to be held on June 17, 2021 (including any adjournment or postponement thereof).
+We are providing this proxy statement (the "Proxy Statement") to you on the Internet, or upon your request, have delivered a printed version of this Proxy Statement to you by mailing in connection with the solicitation by the Board of Directors of MGP Ingredients, Inc. (the "Company") of proxies to be voted at our Annual Meeting of stockholders to be held on May 26, 2022 (including any adjournment or postponement thereof).

-These materials were first sent or made available to stockholders on or about April 26, 2021 and include:
+These materials were first sent or made available to stockholders on or about April 13, 2022 and include:

-- The Notice of the Company's 2021 Annual Meeting of Stockholders; - This Proxy Statement; and - The Company's Annual Report on Form 10-K for the year ended December 31, 2020, as filed with the SEC.
+- The Notice of the Company's 2022 Annual Meeting of Stockholders; - · This Proxy Statement; and - The Company's Annual Report on Form 10-K for the year ended December 31, 2021, as filed with the SEC.